Blendify/blender-manual/blender_docs/manual/physics/particles/children.rst

    Some of the children can become virtual parents, which are influencing other particles nearby.

 Display
-   The number of children in the 3D window.
+   The number of children in the 3D View.
 Render
    The number of children to be rendered (up to 10.000).